Assessment test

 40 minutes after the 2nd lecture

-The aim of this part of the examination is to complete tasks on a factual text with a scientific background.
+The target of this part of the exam is the completion of tasks on a factual text with a scientific background.
 The answers are given on the basis of a transcript, closely following the text read out twice.
 Notes may be taken during the first lecture.
 You will only receive the tasks after the first lecture.

 Reading comprehension and scientific language structures